pascalaldo/bgcflow/README.md

 └── workflow
     └── ...
 ```
-You can also create the `config.yaml` file close to the directory to keep things organized and symlink it ratehr than create it in the previous step.
+You can also create the `config.yaml` file close to the data directory to keep things organized and symlink it rather than create it in the previous step.

 4. **Activate the conda environment** with:
 ```bash